-• If your disclosure does relate to the entire consolidated Group, please revise future filings to address why you present the minimum, maximum and average VaR for only the BCP subsidiary.
+If your disclosure does relate to the entire consolidated Group, please revise future filings to address why you present the minimum, maximum and average VaR for only the BCP subsidiary.
 Also, please disclose how you incorporate this information into your consolidated VaR results.
 Similarly, revise future filings to address why you disclose the number of backtesting exceptions for only the BCP subsidiary, and whether you perform backtesting procedures on the remaining 20% of your portfolio that is exposed to trading risk.

-Although, for reporting purposes, the trading book positions for the entire Group are consolidated once a year in order to calculate a VaR, Credicorp calculates VaR on a daily basis only for BCP.
-Therefore, since there is not sufficient sample for Credicorp, minimum, maximum and average VaR are calculated only for our subsidiary, BCP.
-Credicorp does not incorporate these calculations into its consolidated VaR results, but the Company believes it is relevant information considering that BCP's trading book represents approximately 80% of the total exposure to the trading risk in the Group's portfolio.
+Although, for reporting purposes, the trading book positions for the entire Group are consolidated once a year in order to calculate a VaR, Credicorp calculates VaR on a daily basis only for BCP and is in the process to replicate the methodology in the rest of its subsidiaries.
+In the meantime, the Company uses other risk controls for these other subsidiaries.
+Credicorp will include in future filings a similar discussion to explain why the Company presents calculations only for BCP, and why the Company does not perform backtesting procedures on the remaining 20% of the portfolio exposed to trading risk.

-Likewise, since backtesting should be based on a minimum of 252 observations to be considered valid, it can only be performed for BCP's trading book and not for the remaining 20% of the portfolio.

-Credicorp will include in future filings a similar discussion to explain why the Company presents calculations only for BCP and why the Company does not perform backtesting procedures on the remaining 20% of the portfolio exposed to trading risk.

-• If your disclosure relates only to the VaR calculation performed for the BCP subsidiary, please revise future filings to describe how you evaluate trading risk for the remaining 20% of your portfolio.
+· If your disclosure relates only to the VaR calculation performed for the BCP subsidiary, please revise future filings to describe how you evaluate trading risk for the remaining 20% of your portfolio.
 In addition, explain how you aggregate the BCP VaR information with the remaining 20% in order to determine a consolidated Group VaR.